 I love these fish cakes so much!
-We eat fish once or twice a week and I’m always coming up with new recipes for it like this parmesan breaded fish or these super quick salmon tacos but these quick and easy Thai fish cakes might just be the best one yet.
+We eat fish once or twice a week and I’m always coming up with new recipes for it like this parmesan breaded fish or these super quick salmon tacos but this quick and easy Thai fish cakes recipe might just be the best one yet.

 I made these on a night when Will was out and they came together so quickly it made me so happy!
 I served them with some sticky rice which is one of our favourite sides and the most amazing peanut sauce.

 You should honestly be making this peanut sauce to put on everything.
 It’s so creamy and full to bursting with peanut and coconut flavour.